Updated: Jun 1

 Decreto Supremo Nº 012-2020-MTC que aprueba el Reglamento de la Ley N° 30936, modifica el Reglamento Nacional de Tránsito, aprobado por Decreto Supremo N° 033-2001-MTC y el Reglamento Nacional de Gestión de Infraestructura Vial, aprobado por Decreto Supremo N° 034-2008-MTC (Spanish)

 Lima Cómo Vamos (2020).
 Recomendaciones para la política nacional de movilidad sostenible en el marco del COVID-19 (Spanish)

 Interested in knowing more about Heuristic Evaluation?
-This project is presented as the final assignment for the course "Methods for a people-centered design process".
+This project is presented as the final assignment for the course User Experience for Inclusive Cycling in Cities.
 Check the course to learn further :)